zdelv/iot-dash/README.md

 sensor, jumping between each of the sensors in the process.

 When `inlet` finishes running, the database should now have data in it.
 To check this, we can use the `db-api`.
-Full endpoint documentation for `db-api` can be found in it's README file.
 The `db-api` should be exposed under port `3001`.
 Run the following to test this:

 ```bash